abshirahmed/trmnl-salah-times/src/handlers/uninstallation-handler/README.md

 Returns a 200 OK response if the webhook is processed successfully.

-## Production Considerations
+## Implementation Notes

-In a production environment, you would:
+This handler includes:

-1. Ensure proper error handling for database operations
+1. Authorization verification
-2. Consider implementing a soft delete instead of a hard delete
+2. Input validation using Zod schema
-3. Add additional security measures to verify the webhook source
+3. Error handling for database operations
-4. Implement retry logic for failed database operations
+4. Logging for tracking uninstallation events